DavidKendall/kf6010/README.md

-# Operating systems and concurrency
+# Embedded systems engineering

 This repository contains the source of the module website for
-<a href="http://hesabu.net/en0572">EN0572 Operating Systems and Concurrency</a>
+<a href="http://hesabu.net/cm0605">CM0605 Embedded systems engineering</a>